Want a Fulfilling Life and Great Work Relationships Too? Here’s the Secret to Both

 Pursue a professional relationship anyway.
 Engage conversations, ask questions, focus on things you have in common.
 All relationships are workable.

-With mutual respect, workers create a psychological safe zone (link to Aristotle article) where they can develop solutions on collective insight, wisdom, and creativity.
+With mutual respect, workers create a psychological safe zone where they can develop solutions on collective insight, wisdom, and creativity.

 What singer-songwriter Jewel has to say on practicing mindfulness at work